NikUstimenko/acoustotreams/_sources/intro.rst.txt

 Examples
 ========

-*acoutreams* is a program that covers various aspects of T-matrix calculations and associated topics in acoustic scattering scenarios. *acoutreams* adopts the functionality introduced, for the first time, in *treams* in the electromagnetic domain.
+*acoustotreams* is a program that covers various aspects of T-matrix calculations and associated topics in acoustic scattering scenarios. *acoustotreams* adopts the functionality introduced, for the first time, in *treams* in the electromagnetic domain.
 The functionality involves three levels: low-level functions, intermediate-level functions, and high-level functions and classes.